cjw612/Assurance_of_Spiritual_Powers/README.md

 # The Assurance of Spiritual Powers in Contemporary Taiwanese Folk Religion
 ![Ritual](assets/ritual.png)
+*Ritual held on Mazu's birthday in Taipei.
+P.C. by me*

 - ### Project Summary
   - #### Project Overview